-Production of flotation concentrate at the Omagh mine from development ore is expected to restart in the third quarter of 2018.
 The granting of planning consent in 2015 for an underground operation at the Omagh site, now subject to a judicial review appeal, permits the continuation and expansion of gold mining, following the exhaustion of accessible resources available to the previous open pit operation.
-The underground mine, which is now in active development, will utilize the same processing methods and will be the first underground gold mine, of any scale, in Ireland.
+The underground mine, which is now in active development is utilizing the same processing methods.
 The strategy is to establish the underground mine and look for further expansion of gold resources on the property, which has many undrilled targets.